-Basic net (loss)/income per unit is calculated by dividing net income by the weighted average number of units outstanding for the year.
-The dilutive effect of the convertible debentures is determined by considering both the holder's option to convert these debentures into units and the issuer's option to redeem these debentures by issuing units.
-The diluted net (loss)/income per unit calculation considers both of these options and discloses the more dilutive of the two options.
+Basic net loss per unit is calculated by dividing net loss by the weighted average number of units outstanding for the year.
+The dilutive effect of convertible debentures is determined by considering both the holder's option to convert these debentures into units and the issuer's option to redeem these debentures by issuing units.
+The diluted net loss per unit calculation considers both of these options and discloses the more dilutive of the two.

-Reportable Operating Segments
+Operating Segments

-Reportable operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
 The chief operating decision-maker is the person or group that allocates resources to and assesses the performance of the operating segments of an entity.
 The Trust has determined that its chief operating decision-maker is the Chairman and Chief Executive Officer.